acosgames/acosgames.github.io/docs/concepts.md

 ### Game Client

 The client is responsible for displaying the game state that is forwarded to your game's front end.
-There is a helper file called `acosg.js` that listens for incoming state updates.
+There is a helper file called [acosg.js](https://github.com/acosgames/tictactoe/blob/main/game-client/acosg.js)that listens for incoming state updates.
 Everytime there is an update, you will receive the full state.
-The TicTacToe example uses ReactJS, but any JS framework can be used, as long as you can receive updates and send actions by re-creating what the `acosg.js` file does.
+The TicTacToe example uses ReactJS, but any JS framework can be used, as long as you can receive updates and send actions by re-creating what the [acosg.js](https://github.com/acosgames/tictactoe/blob/main/game-client/acosg.js) file does.

 #### Send Action